-The Pacific Coastal & Marine Science Center of the U.S. Geological Survey (USGS) studies the coasts of the western United States, including Alaska and Hawai`i.
+The Pacific Coastal and Marine Science Center of the USGS studies the coasts of the western United States, including Alaska and Hawai`i.
 Team scientists conduct research, monitor processes, and develop information about coastal and marine geologic hazards, environmental conditions, habitats, and energy and mineral resources.
-This information helps managers at all levels of government and in the private sector make informed decisions about the use and protection of national coastal and marine resources.
+This information helps managers at all levels of government and in the private sector make informed decisions about the use and protection of national coastal and ocean resources.

-The Pacific Coastal & Marine Science Center consists of about 100 people located in Menlo Park and Santa Cruz, California.
-Work and staff are integrated with the other U.S. Geological Survey (USGS) Coastal and Marine Geology centers in Woods Hole, Massachusetts, and St. Petersburg, Florida.
+The Pacific Coastal and Marine Science Center consists of about 100 people located in Santa Cruz and Menlo Park, California.
+Work and staff are integrated with the other USGS Coastal and Marine Geology centers in Woods Hole, Massachusetts, and St. Petersburg, Florida.

-Read about the hottest research news and information in the CMGP monthly newsletter Sound Waves.
+Read about the hottest research news and information in the USGS monthly newsletter Sound Waves.